Rielle Hunter says she has split with John Edwards

 At the time, Edwards' wife, Elizabeth, was battling cancer.
 She died in December 2010.

-Calls for comment to the two law firms that represented Edwards at his trial were not returned on Tuesday.

-Hunter said she had written the book in part to change perceptions that she was a home wrecker.
+Hunter said she wrote the book in part to change perceptions that she was a home wrecker.

 "Many things in the relationship were a mistake, but I don't regret loving him," Hunter said.

-Asked if Edwards still loves her, she said: "You'd have to ask him that, but I think he does, and I feel that he does."

-(Reporting By Christine Kearney and Colleen Jenkins; Editing by Gunna Dickson and Lisa Von Ahn)
+Asked if Edwards still loves her, she said: "You'd have to ask him that, but I think he does and I feel that he does."
+(Reporting by Christine Kearney, Editing by Gunna Dickson)